Skip to main content

 3. Be of Service to Others

-As a Marine serving her country, Sergeant Kirstie Ennis personally earned Marine Corps medals, badges and ribbons to include the Air Medal, Navy and Marine Corps Achievement Medal, the Marine Corps Good Conduct Medal and the Combat Action badge with three gold stars.
+As a Marine serving her country, Sergeant Kirstie Ennis personally earned Marine Corps medals, badges, and ribbons.
+These include the Air Medal, Navy and Marine Corps Achievement Medal, the Marine Corps Good Conduct Medal, and the Combat Action badge with three gold stars.
 Her accomplishments didn’t stop with her recognition for her service.
 Her life today is so much more than medals and ribbons on her uniform or her DD-214.
-It’s about continuing to serve and giving back by demonstrating the only limits we have in life are those we set on ourselves.
+It’s about continuing to serve and give back by demonstrating that the only limits we have in life are those we set for ourselves.

 In 2015, Kirstie Ennis participated with Prince William in a “Walking With The Wounded.”
 This is a 72-day charity event, trekking over 1600 kilometers all over the United Kingdom and ending at Buckingham Palace, raising awareness and contributions for wounded British military veterans.